jyouturner/groom4j/README.md

 # Gist-Based Development Assistant for Java Projects

-Inspired by the research on [A Human-Inspired Reading Agent with Gist Memory of Very Long Contexts](https://arxiv.org/abs/2402.09727), this project applies a similar gisting approach to facilitate development tasks within large Java codebases.
+Inspired by the research on [A Human-Inspired Reading Agent with Gist Memory of Very Long Contexts](https://arxiv.org/abs/2402.09727), this project applies a similar gisting approach to groom development tasks within large Java codebases.
 By summarizing and indexing Java files and packages, our system enables developers to easily navigate and understand complex projects, streamlining the maintenance and enhancement process.

 ## About the Paper